brianmiller/phvalheim-server/README.md

 ### Reference Material
+#### Generate your Steam API Key
-### Navigate to your Steam Community API Portal to generate your key.
+ - Navigate to your [Steam Community API Portal](https://steamcommunity.com/dev/apikey) to generate your key.
 Enter your PhValheim's external DNS hostname and copy your key.
 This is the key you must pass to PhValheim's "SteamAPIKey" variable on start.
 #### <i>Do not share this key.
 The one below has been revoked ;)</i>
 ![image](https://user-images.githubusercontent.com/342276/198714634-2595eeb6-fb6a-458f-a951-60e81154a087.png)
 ![image](https://user-images.githubusercontent.com/342276/198714723-107f95db-b66f-433f-8d23-dc8df6cb1a67.png)